teamsnap/ui-patterns/src/pages/docs/submodules.md

 We want to keep our submodule up to date with remote master.
 If changes have been made to the remote version of `teamsnap-ui`, we can update our commit hash reference to match by committing it within the `ui-patterns` repo.

-0. Run the command `git submodule update --remote src/teamsnap-ui`.
+0. Run the command `git submodule update --remote`.

   Alternately, you can always `cd` into the `src/teamsnap-ui` submodule and run `git checkout master` and `git pull` to get the latest.